Combined Majors in Global Public Health (2022 - 2024)

 No UGPH-GU courses can count toward the 64 credits that internal or external transfer students are required to complete in CAS (-UA) courses.

-College of Global Public Health Core Courses
+School of Global Public Health Core Courses

 Health and Society in a Global Context